Victoria Road Prison: History

 Immediately after the decommissioning of Victoria Road Prison, the building was opened up for public tours during September and October 2008.
 Former acting prison governor Tony Hawkes who retired in June 2008 after 34 years' service lead the tours of the prison which included a visit to various wings and cells, as well as the search room and segregation unit.
 The tours were extremely popular, with places being fully booked within just hours of being advertised.
 Public interest in the old prison led to calls to open up the Victoria Road site as a permanent visitor attraction over the summer months.

 In May 2010, the exercise yard of the former prison was used for an 'Urban Street Sport' event.
 The event included football skills competitions and demonstrations of free running.
 In June 2010, it was announced that artefacts from the former gaol sold in a public auction had raised £8,800.
 A month later, the former prison was used as a set location for the British horror film Slasher House.

 In October 2010, the Department of Home Affairs applied for planning permission to demolish Victoria Road Prison.
 The department cited a survey which indicated that parts of the gatehouse and cell blocks of the former prison had deteriorated so that public access could not be allowed.
 However, in January 2011 it emerged that the Isle of Man Government was considering listing the former gaol on a register of buildings of "special architectural or historic interest", meaning that it would be saved from demolition.

 In January 2012, Tim Crookall MHK suggested that there were concerns that listing some of the buildings of the former prison could prevent the site from being redeveloped for other uses.
 In November 2012, the Department of Home Affairs confirmed that demolition works had started at the former prison site, with completion planned for March 2013.
 The buildings have now been demolished, and in October 2014 the Isle of Man Government published plans for the redevelopment of the site, with sheltered accommodation, affordable housing and a church amongst ideas for the site.

+The government received many complaints regarding the demolition of the site.
+It could have been a Victorian prison museum which would have been very popular.